iwdgo/postfixcalculator/README.md

 ## How to

 There are examples in every package.
-An first use that prints 4 could be
+A first use that prints 4 could be
 ```
 package main